klooj/nvim_build/README.md

 This role works on debian based linux distros and macOS and requires apt or homebrew, respectively.

 Zsh _might_ be required for tasks that use shell modules.
 You can define the executable however you like, but I always specify zsh and have never tried with another shell.
 The tasks using shell modules are: `install_cargos,` `install_fzf,` `install_tab9,` and the `lsp_lua` commands.
-In theory, they should not require zsh.
-If you want to use the included TabNine or fzf scripts, then zsh is definitely required.
+In theory, the included TabNine or fzf scripts should require zsh.

 If you enable `lsp_lua_[mac|lx]`, it gets built from source.
 The dependencies are covered by the default brew/apt lists but the build may fail on machines with older versions of C++, which is well beyond scope.
 Also, the lua lsp does not build on armv (raspberrypi).